 To achieve this distinction, we have worked diligently to educate staff and volunteers, built an organizational capacity to provide quality care for Veterans, and developed and strengthened relationships with VA medical centers and other Veteran organizations.
 We have improved our ability to provide support to veterans by learning respectful inquiry, compassionate listening, and grateful acknowledgment.
 We are proud to have reached the highest accreditation of Level V.

-Veteran to Veteran Volunteer Program
+Vet-to-Vet Volunteer Program